MSE2202/Lab1/docs/MSEduino-assembly.md

     <img src="figs/Step05.jpg" alt="step 5" width="80%"/>

 19. Place the bipolar LED in the LED 2 location.
 Since this LED is bipolar, it will work either way; however, if you want to chose the colour (red or green) it must be installed in a particular orientation.
-For red, the short leg should be towards the left (flat side of silkscreen); for green, the short leg should be on the right (round side of silkscreen).
+For red, the short leg should be downwards (flat side of silkscreen); for green, the short leg should be upwards (round side of silkscreen).
 To check before soldering, you can energize the LED using the diode testing function of a digital multimeter.
 Once placed, solder the LED to the board.

     <img src="figs/Step06.jpg" alt="step 6" width="80%"/>